imagent007/filmnation/README.md

 The name of our product is FilmNation.

-The members of this team are Vaughn Greenbridge and Nathan Alleyne.
+The members of this team are Vaughn Greenidge and Nathan Alleyne, aka N&V Inc.

-If you want to learn all there is to learn about movies that you may have forgotten about or just know nothing about, here's the website to use.
-We used the Movie OMDb API to recieve our information that we displayed when the user presses search.
+If you want to learn more about movies youve already watched or are going to watch, FilmNation is the website to use.
+Movie OMDb is the API being used.
+When the user types any movie title (yes, any movie) the information received from the API is displayed in a clear format through the combination of JavaScript and CSS.